| | | |

 Colcannon Croquettes

-I used the leftover colcannon from our Irish dinner last night to make pan-fried croquettes for my kids’ after-school snack.
-I added some extra sharp white cheddar to the colcannon to make these croquettes even tastier.
-I had a small croquette and it took all of my willpower not to eat the rest of them.
+I used the leftover colcannon from our Irish dinner last evening to make these pan-fried colcannon croquettes for my kids’ after-school snack.
+I added some extra sharp white cheddar to the colcannon to make these croquettes tastier.
+I had a small croquette and it took all my willpower not to eat the rest of them.
 Seriously, I LOVED them.
-Crisp on the outside and creamy and cheesy on the inside with bits of bacon throughout.
+Crisp on the outside and creamy and cheesy inside with bits of bacon throughout.
 My kids loved these colcannon croquettes and gobbled them up in minutes.

 Colcannon Croquettes